- Search The Registry

 - My Account

-*The Melungeon community are affirmed on this date in 1700 and briefly written about on this dates Registry.
+*The Melungeon community is affirmed on this date in 1700 and briefly written about on this date's Registry.

-A Melungeon was a free American thought not to be pure white and the term originated during the Antebellum South.
-The geographic areas where the word originated was northern North Carolina, southern and western Virginia, eastern Tennessee, eastern Kentucky, southern West Virginia, southern Ohio, western Louisiana, the eastern edge of Texas, the panhandle of Florida, and northern Alabama.
-The person might actually be white, but of a darker breed like a Greek or Portuguese.
-The person might be mixed white and Black, white and Native (Indigenous) or all three.
+A Melungeon was a free American thought not to be pure white, and the term originated during the Antebellum South.
+The geographic areas where the word originated as northern North Carolina, southern and western Virginia, eastern Tennessee, eastern Kentucky, southern West Virginia, southern Ohio, western Louisiana, the eastern edge of Texas, the panhandle of Florida, and northern Alabama.
+The person might be white but of a darker breed, like a Greek or Portuguese.
+The person might be mixed white and Black, white and Native (Indigenous), or all three.

-Any Melungeon who tries to deny African ancestry is not only perpetuating the racism, which removed the Melungeons from white society, but is deluding himself as well.
-The principal groups of Indians contributing to the Melungeons were the Siouans of the Virginian and North Carolina Piedmont (mainly the Saponi or Eastern African American foot), the Algonquians of the Coastal region of these states (Powhatan, Pamunkey, Nansemond, etc.), and the Appalachian tribes, Southern Iroquoian (Cherokee and Tuskarora) and the Yuchi (Yuchean language is related to the Siouan languages, but not considered close enough to actually be called Siouan).
+Any Melungeon who tries to deny African ancestry is not only perpetuating the racism that removed the Melungeons from white society but is deluding himself.
+The principal groups of Indians contributing to the Melungeons were the Siouans of the Virginian and North Carolina Piedmont (mainly the Saponi or Eastern African American foot), the Algonquians of the Coastal region of these states (Powhatan, Pamunkey, Nansemond, etc.), and the Appalachian tribes, Southern Iroquoian (Cherokee and Tuscarora) and the Yuchi (Yuchean language is related to the Siouan languages, but not considered close enough to be called Siouan).
 The Native Americans of the Coastal and Piedmont regions were the mixed groups that formed the original mixed-race groups that became the Melungeons and several remnant groups which still identify themselves as Indian.

-Appalachian Native Americans were less mixed with Black and white, but they did not become involved with the Melungeons until the Melungeons had already formed and moved from the Virginia - North Carolina border in the Piedmont to the Appalachia area.
+Appalachian Native Americans were less mixed with Black and white.
+Still, they did not become involved with the Melungeons until they had already formed and moved from the Virginia - North Carolina border in Piedmont to the Appalachia area.
 The Cherokee particularly inter-married with the Graysville Melungeons of the Tennessee River Valley.
 The Saponi are probably the most important Native element in most groups of Melungeons.
-As they broke up and scattered, they were generally known as African American foot.
-That is the name used for them in the Melungeons of Appalachia, the Cherokee and in the African American community.
+They were generally known as African American foot when they broke up and scattered.
+That is the name used for them by the Melungeons of Appalachia, the Cherokee, and in the African American community.
 There are many African American foot descendants in all three of these groups.

-In 2012, there was an extensive DHA study released by the Journal of Genetic Genealogy.
+In 2012, an extensive DHA study was released by the Journal of Genetic Genealogy.